kwirk/eventgallery/admin/doc/readme.md

 	Defines if the cart functionality is visible in the front end.

+- show external cart link

+	Defines if we show a link for each image which can direct the user to a product detail page

+- external cart link

+	Defines a pattern for an external link.
+You can use the following placeholder: ${folder},${file} and ${fileBase} like this: http://www.foo.bar?category=${folder}&amp;sku=${fileBase}

 - image quality

 	Defines the output quality of every generated image.
 Default is 85% which is pretty good.
 Lower values will result in lower quality.